crowdata/crowdata/README.md

 There are 6 required environment variables.

-crowdata_NAME : your database name
+* crowdata_NAME : your database name
-crowdata_USER : the main database user (this will also be the django superuser) crowdata_HOST : usually localhost crowdata_EMAIL : email for django superuser crowdata_WITH_DB : the filename of a prepopulated backup for the database crowdata_PASSWORD : the password you want
+* crowdata_USER : the main database user (this will also be the django superuser)
+* crowdata_HOST : usually localhost
+* crowdata_EMAIL : email for django superuser
+* crowdata_WITH_DB : the filename of a prepopulated backup for the database (or simply None)
+* crowdata_PASSWORD : the password you want

 set each of them with:

-`export [var name]=[value you want]`
+`export [var name]=[value you want]` i.e. `export crowdata_USER="beyonce"`

 2. Build your image with

 `cat Dockerfile | envsubst | sudo docker build -t lanacion/crowdata -`

+3. Once it's built, run a the server with

+`sudo docker run -i -t lanacion/crowdata python /crowdata/manage.py runserver_plus`

 ## When creating a document set ##